Cebu awaits more business opportunities from Russia

 During the meeting, she shared Cebu’s experience in forging international beneficial relations with other regions and provinces.

 Cebu Province has forged 13 sisterhood cooperation agreements internationally.
-Just recently, Cebu Province and St. Petersburg renewed their cooperation agreement, which was signed by Garcia and St. Petersburg Governor Alexander Beglov.
-(Capitol PIO)
+Just recently, Cebu Province and St. Petersburg renewed their cooperation agreement, which was signed by Garcia and St. Petersburg Governor Alexander Beglov. / PR